 We increasingly rely on them to re-charge our mobile phones, iPods and anything else we can charge through the 12v lighter socket.
 Then there are the heated seats, electric windows, demisters, all of which enhance your driving experience, but drain the life out of your battery.
 Even stop-start systems, while good for the environment, are an extra drain on your battery power.
-That is why it is important to be aware of the age of your battery, signs that it is on its last legs and maintenance tips to ensure it doesn’t let you down.
+That is why it is important to be aware of the age of your battery, signs that it’s on its last legs and maintenance tips to ensure it doesn’t let you down.

 Make sure your cell voltage is checked when you have your car serviced.
 A fully charged battery will have a charge of 12.5 to 12.6 volts.
 When the engine is running this should rise to 13.7 to 14.7 volts.

 As temperatures drop more power is needed to start the engine.
-In order to give your battery a helping hand, ensure all accessories (phone chargers etc) are unplugged and switch off anything else that drains its power (seat warmers, fan, windscreen wipers and demister, radio, etc).
-Get into the habit of turning everything off before you leave your car, not just the lights, but the wipers, radio, heater, etc.
+In order to give your battery a helping hand, ensure all accessories are unplugged and switch off anything else that drains its power.
+Get into the habit of turning everything off before you leave your car.

 Not driving your vehicle enough can lead to battery problems.
 Batteries will refuse to work when vehicles have been left standing idle.
 Equally, if your car is only used for short trips, the battery will not have enough time to recharge, which will ultimately leave it flat.